spacehen/cdl86/README.md

 # Abstract
 CDL is an experimental detours library for x86_64 Linux.
-It allows for the interception of C/C++ functions.
+It allows for the interception of C/C++ functions in memory.
 These functions may be standalone or PLT (Procedure Linkage Table) calls.

 This project makes use of the [udis86](https://github.com/vmt/udis86)